 - The list could go on and on…

-One of the situations that keeps coming up is buying a number of radios for a “cache” to be used as needed, stored when not.
+One of the situations that keeps coming up is buying a number of radios for a “cache” to be used as needed, properly and safely stored when not being used.
 Best possible answer to that is what I do right now for the group I am responsible for.
 If you have read my bio you know I am responsible for emergency preparedness for a 13-congregation church group; we call that group a “Stake” in our church.
 The 13 congregations are spread out over a three-county area.